 Today, data is the key to driving business outcomes.
 Organizations across industries are beginning to understand the potential of all this data, so they store it—in very large quantities and from many sources, from social media to ERP—in the cloud.
 But harnessing the data is just the first step.

 How do you get to that data so you can leverage it?
 How do you ensure everyone in your organization, regardless of technical ability, can get in on the action?
 And how do you get what you need for your industry, as well as your organization’s unique requirements?
-Microsoft’s Power Platform is designed for that purpose, providing more access than ever before to business intelligence, app development, and app connectivity.
+The Microsoft Power Platform is designed for that purpose, providing more access than ever before to business intelligence, app development, and app connectivity.

 The Triple-A Loop: Analyze, Act, Automate

 With so much demand, there simply are not enough programmers to fill the void.
 The goal of the Power Platform is to arm the millions of workers on the front lines—those who actually see the gaps and opportunities—with the tools they need to address them.

 Microsoft’s approach is called the “Triple-A Loop.”
 It is a closed-loop systems that allows users to gain insights from data (Analyze) used to drive intelligent business processes using apps they build (Act) and processes they automate (Automate).

 The Power Platform enables users to Analyze, Act, and Automate by combining three powerful, cloud-based services—Power Apps, Power BI, and Power Automate (formerly known as Microsoft Flow)—into one platform that allows anyone (not just programmers) to build apps and gain data insights quickly and easily.